-The Major Arcana: Modern RWS Tarot Card Meanings
+The 22 Major Arcana: RWS Tarot Card Meanings

 Click on a card image to learn about its modern meanings in the Rider Waite Smith (RWS) system.

-The Term ‘Major Arcana’ (or Greater Mysteties) was invented by Jean-Baptiste Pitois, pseudonym Paul Christian in the 1800s.
-It turn refers to ancient esoteric ideas about the universe as a whole; it’s creation, cycles, and laws.
+The Term ‘Major Arcana’ (Greater Mysteries) was invented in the 1800s by Jean-Baptiste Pitois (pseudonym Paul Christian).
+It refers to ancient esoteric ideas about the universe; it’s creation, cycles, and laws.
 That might be the idea of fate in the Wheel of Fortune, initiation with the Magician or spiritual regeneration with the Judgement card.

 what do lots of major arcana cards mean?

-Can you read tarot with Only the major arcana?
+Can you read The RWS tarot with Only the major arcana?

 The Fool’s Journey Through The major Arcana